danielyu2003/gateway/README.md

-# course-recommender
+# Gateway
-Course recommendation script for Stevens Institute of Technology
+A service for retrieval-augmented course recommendations for Stevens Institute of Technology.